Kitware/SMQTK-Core/docs/plugins_configuration.rst

 Plugins and Configuration
 -------------------------
-SMQTK provides plugin and configuration utilities to support the creation of interface classes that have a convenient means of accessing implementing types, paired ability to dynamically instantiate interface implementations based on a configuration derived by constructor introspection.
+SMQTK-Core provides plugin and configuration utilities to support the creation of interface classes that have a convenient means of accessing implementing types, paired ability to dynamically instantiate interface implementations based on a configuration derived by constructor introspection.

 While these two primary mixin classes function independently and can be utilized on their own, their combination is symbiotic and allows for users of derivative interfaces to create tools in terms of the interfaces and leave the specific selection of implementations for configuration time.

-Later, we will introduce the two categories of configurable and (usually) pluggable class classes found within SMQTK.
+.. _P&C-PluggableMixin:

-The :class:`~smqtk.utils.plugin.Pluggable` Mixin
+The :class:`~smqtk_core.plugin.Pluggable` Mixin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 **Motivation:**
 We want to be able to define interfaces to generic concepts and structures